Chirooon/Password_gen/README.md

 # Password_gen
-A customizable password generator in python
+A customizable password generator in html